Pedro-Murilo/twitch-ui/README.md

 ### Step 5
  > After these steps, it will open a bundle on port `http://localhost:19002/`
  > open your Expo app and touch on `Scan QR Code`, now Scan your QR Code and
- > it will open on your device
+ > it will be open on your device
 ```

 ---